featurist/banana-shark/README.md

 # banana-shark

-A JavaScript unit test runner designed to be:
+A JavaScript unit test runner.

+Designed to be:

 * strictly synchronous
 * declarative